Nikola2444/RISC-V-vector-processor/README.md

 * Sheet of implemented and verified instructions can be found on the next [link:](https://docs.google.com/spreadsheets/d/1fCqdjVGNh2V0TndOiQdK-zKLkYkHDLEMYcRyQqehwq8/edit?usp=sharing)

-## Steps to Run the test hardware on the board
+## Steps to Run and test the hardware on the board

 * Open Vitis and create new board platform using .xca file from scripts directory.
 If you want to generate your own .xca file follow steps from README in scripts directory.
 * Create new application project and use source files from Vitis_test_app_directory.
 * Program FPGA and run the application.
 It will compare results that application calculated and results core outputed.
-* The application will run a assembly.s code in RISCV-GCC_compile-scripts directory
+* The application will by default run an assembly.s code in RISCV-GCC_compile-scripts directory

 ## SIMULATION